tatpongkatanyukul/Collaborative/Unit202.md

 In select cases, investigators can take advantage of natural experiments in which circumstances external to the EHR readily establish a study cohort and a comparison group.
 These so-called 'instrumental variables' can include practice variations between care units, hospitals, and even geographic regions.

+## Cohort Definition Rationale

 Examples of cohorts - SSRI study: Ghassemi et al., Leveraging a Critical Care Database: Selective Serotonin Reuptake Inhibitor Use Prior to ICU Admission Is Associated With Increased Hospital Mortality, Chest 2014 Apr;145(4).
   * presented cohorts by ***CONSORT diagram***

-## Cohort Definition Rationale

 ## Building the Study Cohort

+Next!

 ## Hidden Exposures